dojo/typings/README.md

 The current typings are build around TypeScript 1.7.
 TypeScript 1.8 introduced string literal types and there are improvements that can be made to the typings, several of them noted as comments in the existing typings.

+*Note* while the repository currently uses TypeScript 1.8 as its development dependency we haven't started using the string literals yet, as TypeScript 1.8 isn't yet GA.

 ### AMD Plugin Globbing